marcel-gohsen/sim4ia25-shared-task-submission/README.md

 ### Submission process
 Please submit your run files by **June 27**.
 The **lab notes** must be submitted by **July 4**.
 Submission will be handled via EasyChair: https://easychair.org/conferences/?conf=sim4ia-sigir2025.

-If you are submitting multiple run files, please **combine them into a single** .zip archive.
-When submitting your run files, please **include a link to your public GitHub repository** containing the corresponding code by adding the link to the repo in the **EasyChair submission form**.
+If you are submitting multiple run files, please bundle them into **a single .zip file** and upload it, together with the corresponding code, to a **public GitHub repository**.
+In the **EasyChair submission form**, submit a text file that includes a **link to your GitHub repository** and a **direct link to the .zip file** containing the run files.

 ### Availability of the submissions / post-workshop proceedings
 Before the workshop, we will share **lab notes internally** among all participants who submitted a run to the workshop.
 They will **not be published publicly**.